sns-sdks/python-youtube/README.rst

       ...
       }

-You can pass channel id with comma-separated id string or a list,tuple or set of ids to get multi channels.
+You can pass a channel id with comma-separated id string or a list, tuple or set of ids to get multiple channels.
-Many methods also provide this method.
+Many methods also provide this functionality.

 with ids::